Tall Ships

 Charles I of England gave the order to build her in 1634.
 Her completion took the labors of over a thousand craftsmen for three years.
 Two other large vessels, Greyhound and Roebuch, were built of the waste from the building of her.

-In 1695 Sovereign of the Seas was almost 60 years old and the admiralty considered having her scrapped.
-However, during the night of January 27th of 1696 when the ship was anchored in the port of Chatham, a cook forgot to blow out a candle burning in his quarters.
+In 1695, Sovereign of the Seas was almost 60 years old and the admiralty considered having her scrapped.
+However, during the night of January 27th of 1696, when she was anchored in the port of Chatham, a cook forgot to blow out a candle in his quarters.
 The candle fell over and a short time later Sovereign of the Seas was engulfed in flames from stern to stern.
 The hull burned down to the water line and what was left sank down to the harbor floor.

 For 60 years she ruled the seas, unmatched.